DayuanTan/AI-TensorFlow-Blockchain-Certificate/Information Systems Auditing, Controls and Assurance/Module2/test.md

 Question 7
 Under what circumstance IS auditors must perform “Substantive Testing”?

-0 / 1 point

 Proper programme change policy is in place, but with bad internal controls design

 Proper program change policy is in place, with good internal controls design

-Proper programme change policy is in place, with good internal controls design, but it is not followed properly by the company x
+Proper programme change policy is in place, with good internal controls design, but it is not followed properly by the company

-No program change policy is in place
+x No program change policy is in place